edgio-docs/edgio-docs/guides/uplynk/acquire/live/on_prem_slicer.md

 ---
-title: On Prem Slicer (aka Live Slicer)
+title: On Prem Slicer
 ---

-The Live Slicer captures content from a live signal and sends it to the cloud for encoding.
+The Live Slicer (aka Live Slicer) captures content from a live signal and sends it to the cloud for encoding.
 This tool runs as a daemon process on a Linux system.
-It is controlled using [standard initctls **Command**](#administration).
+It is controlled using [standard initctls Command](#administration).

 ## Install the Live Slicer